 - element types: provide an element type to match: 'div', 'a', 'span', 'h2', etc. - style attributes: CSS style attributes to match: '.error', 'div.error', 'label.required', etc. If an element defines more than one style, this will match as long as the named style is present anywhere in the style declaration. - id attributes: element ID attributes to match: '#content', 'div#nav', etc. - arbitrary attributes: arbitrary element attributes to match.
-Three different types of matching are provided: - exact match: the attribute exactly matches the string: 'div[bar="baz"]' would match a div element with a "bar" attribute that exactly matches the value "baz". - word match: the attribute contains a word matching the string: 'div[bar~="baz"]' would match a div element with a "bar" attribute that contains the word "baz". '' would match, but '' would match, but '<div bar="foo bazbat"</div bar="foo ba - substring match: the attribute contains the string: 'div[bar="baz"]' would match a div element with a "bar" attribute that contains the string "baz" anywhere within it. - direct descendents: utilize '>' between selectors to denote direct descendents. 'div > span' would select only 'span' elements that are direct descendents of a 'div'.
+Three different types of matching are provided: - exact match: the attribute exactly matches the string: 'div[bar="baz"]' would match a div element with a "bar" attribute that exactly matches the value "baz". - word match: the attribute contains a word matching the string: 'div[bar~="baz"]' would match a div element with a "bar" attribute that contains the word "baz". '' would match, but '' would not. - substring match: the attribute contains the string: 'div[bar="baz"]' would match a div element with a "bar" attribute that contains the string "baz" anywhere within it. - direct descendents: utilize '>' between selectors to denote direct descendents. 'div > span' would select only 'span' elements that are direct descendents of a 'div'.
 Can also be used with any of the selectors above. - descendents: string together multiple selectors to indicate a hierarchy along which to search. 'div .foo span #one' would select an element of id 'one' that is a descendent of arbitrary depth beneath a 'span' element, which is in turn a descendent of arbitrary depth beneath an element with a class of 'foo', that is an descendent of arbitrary depth beneath a 'div' element.
 For example, it would match the link to the word 'One' in the listing below:

 5

 Lorem ipsum

-6

 One

-7

 Two

-8

 Three

-9

 Four

-10